 Being a small town, Tignall does not have a public transit system used by locals to get to and from work.

-The citizens of Tignall have a very low rate of college education: just 6.09% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Tignall has a very low overall level of education: only 6.09% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Tignall in 2022 was $21,757, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $87,028 for a family of four.
 However, Tignall contains both very wealthy and poor people as well.